SVCE-ACM/A-December-of-Algorithms-2020/README.md

 Output: $7250
 ```
 ##### Explanation:
-- The longest palindromic chain is "DERED", the prices are added and 5 is multiplied as a bonus.
+- The longest palindromic chain is "RDEREDR", the prices are added and 7 is multiplied as a bonus.

 ### Example 2
 ```